thevilledev/ez-docker-zcash/README.md

 $ sudo docker-compose up -d
 ```

+This downloads the image from Dockerhub and starts the container.
 Compressed image size is about about 990 MB.

 Data directory called `data` is created to the working directory upon startup.
 It is then mounted to the container by default.
 You won't lose your wallet if you destroy the container.